ptabasso2/oteljavalab/README.md

 * section01: Overview of the java application that will be used troughout this tutorial (Spring Boot application that exposes a single endpoint)
 * section02: Automatic instrumentation using of the Otel java agent
 * section03: Manual tracing: Span creation and management using the Otel SDK
-* section04: Practical example of manual tracing where spans are generated using the Otel java sdk (ex of creating a simple span, then multiple spans with parent/childhood relationships)
-* section05: Manual tracing and how to use attributes to change the span type, service names etc...
+* section04: Manual tracing and how to use attributes to change the span type, service names etc...
-* section06: Manual tracing to use Baggage item
+* section05: Manual tracing to use Baggage item
-* section07: Manual tracing covering inter-process communication using the tracer.inject()/extract() methods for context propagation
+* section06: Manual tracing covering inter-process communication using the tracer.inject()/extract() methods for context propagation
-* section08: Manual tracing using the Otel API and the Otel java agent (use of the tracer loaded by the Otel java agent)
+* section07: Manual tracing using the Otel API and the Otel java agent (use of the tracer loaded by the Otel java agent)
-* section09: Manual tracing using the Otel API and the DD java agent (use of the tracer loaded by the DD java agent)
+* section08: Manual tracing using the Otel API and the DD java agent (use of the tracer loaded by the DD java agent)
-* section10: Sending other Otel telemetry signals (logs and metrics)
+* section09: Sending other Otel telemetry signals (logs and metrics)
-* section11: Manual tracing using annotations
+* section10: Manual tracing using annotations
-* section12: Using peer.service
+* section11: Using peer.service
-* section13: Configuring the AutoConfigureSDK introducing the env variables and system properties.
+* section12: Configuring the AutoConfigureSDK introducing the env variables and system properties.

 Misc
 * sectionxx: Using Jaeger alongside DD